 "If you have come to help me, you are wasting your time.
 But if you have come because your liberation is bound up with mine, then let us work together."Aboriginal Woman in Australia

-The videos, articles and photographs serve to honor and highlight those that are willing to share their struggles, as well as honoring those that are reaching out a helping hand.
+The videos, articles and photographs produced by Connemara Productions Ltd.serve to honor and highlight those that are willing to share their struggles, as well as honoring those that are reaching out a helping hand.

 "Let Kids be Kids was more about making me into a capable and passionate, educated and inspired citizen.
 Teaching me how to help my community, and educating me on the different issues people work hard for."

 "Friends" is now available to download from iBooks/iTunes at $9.99 per copy.

 Net proceeds allow us to continue, and expand, our vital outreach to protect our fellow species.
 Thank you for your continued support.

 Let Kids Be Kids, Inc. is proud to support safe gun iniatives

 Click the above graphic to learn more

 Let Kids Be Kids, Inc. supports the American Cancer Association.